jkeefe/cuny-prototyping-lab/THE_FINE_PRINT.md

 There are 100 points possible in this class.

+* **Final presentation:** 30 points possible, based on the criteria set out above.
-* **Attendance:** 15 points possible, 1 point for each class or planning session attended.
+* **Attendance:** 30 points possible, 2 points for each class or planning session attended.
 * **Assignments:** 20 points possible, 2 points for awarded for each assignment completed.
 Incomplete or low-effort submissions will get a 1.
 Assignments not turned in by noon on the day of the class for which they were assigned will lose one point.
-* **Participation & Progress:** 30 points possible.
-This will be scored based on your active participation in class and your active progress on your projects.
+* **Participation & Progress:** 20 points possible.
+This will be scored based on your active participation in class and your active progress on your project.
 Note that absences will naturally cut into your participation score.
-* **Final presentation:** 30 points possible, based on the criteria set out above.

 | Points | Grade |
 | ------ | ----- |